webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - ![az scope](img/az-scopes-billing.png)
 - **Policy and Policy Definition**
   - **Policy**
+    - express how the environment is governed for all users at a specified scope regardless of any RBAC assignments.
+    - Policy is a default allow mechanism with an explicit deny system.
     - create, assign, and manage policies to control or audit your resources.
     - enforce rules and ensure compliance with corporate standards and service level agreements.
     - **enforcement and compliance, scaling, and remediation**.
   - **Policy Definition**
-    - JSON format.
+    - **JSON format**.
 Express condition to evaluate and actions to perform when condition is met.
     - enforce different rules and effects over your resources, so those resources stay compliant with your IT governance standards.
   - individual resources, resource groups, subscriptions can be exempted from policy.
     - e.g. cannot deploy VM if it has an exposed public IP address.